|

 - Hymnus Latinus Europae (Est Europa Nunc Unita)

-Vulgate Bible (in Latin, of course)
+- The Vulgate Bible (in Latin, of course)

-- Vergil's Home Page
+- Cicero's Home Page

 Latin Trivia